9 Things to do in Kandy, Sri Lanka

 7) Kandyan Art Association & Cultural Centre

 We started our night with a cultural dance show.
 This was the first time that we saw more than 4 tourists in the same place!
 The dance show was beautiful and lasted 1 hour.
-The show ended with a typical walk on fire spectacle.
+The show ended with a typical walk-on fire spectacle.

 8) Queen’s Palace

 Right in front of the Temple of the Tooth Relic is the Queen’s Palace.
-The queen resided in this palace and later on also the brothers of the last King of Sri Lanka.
+The queen resided in this palace and, later on, also the brothers of the last King of Sri Lanka.

 9) Temple of the Tooth Relic

 After that, we went to the Temple of the Tooth Relic.
-The tooth on itself cannot be viewed, but the casket in which it is located can be.
+The tooth itself cannot be viewed, but the casket in which it is stored can be.
 Here, you have 2 options: wait in a (long) queue to see the casket up close, or just see the casket from further away.
 We did the last thing and waited for the doors to open.
-Eventually, the doors opened and we saw the casket.
+Eventually, the doors opened, and we saw the casket.
 Only once a year, the tooth is taken out of the temple and brought to other cities.
 This 10-day festival is called the Esala Perahera.

 Temple Fact: The doors are opened at around 5.30 AM, 9.30 AM, and 6.30 PM.